SaBeBen/skat_decision_transformer/README.md

 German league “Bundesliga” (bl),

-German championship (in German “deutsche Meisterschaft” dm),
+German championship (gc) (in German “deutsche Meisterschaft” dm),

-a DOSKV championship where only members can participate (rl)
+a DOSKV championship where only members can participate, more regional (rc) (rl)

-and a German tandem championship (dt).
+and a German tandem championship (gtc).

 All of them use the same set of rules.
 As the bl is played in teams, single players play more defensively.